sebaxakerhtc/ipxe-simple/Readme.md

 ## You need Docker installed for this project!

+### You can see how it works and download the latest images at [PCService Burgas site)(https://ipxe.pcserviceburgas.com/)

 Special thanks to [BackyMaler](https://github.com/BuckyMaler/global) for the wonderful black theme!

 # For beginners